samplereality/godard/readme.md

-# Don't Drink the Water
+# Robot Daze

-_Don't Drink the Water_ is small webtoy that uses Tracery to generate new ecological disasters.
+_Robot Daze_ is small webtoy that uses RiTa to tell a story about a girl and her robot.
 I put together the files here on Glitch as templates for participants in my creative coding classes and workshops to use.

 ## Getting Started